writetome51/ArrayPaginator/README.md

-To get an instance of this class:
+ArrayPaginator provides one public method, getPage(pageIndex), that returns a sub-array of items copied from the entire array.

+Example:

-let paginator = ObjectFactory.getInstance(ArrayPaginator, [theArray, numItemsPerPage]);
+let paginator = new ArrayPaginator(theArray, numItemsPerPage);

-Then, to get a page of items:

 let page = paginator.getPage(pageIndex);

 Further info:

-ArrayPaginator provides one public method, getPage(pageIndex), that returns a sub-array of items copied from the entire array.

 It has 3 public properties: